FirebaseExtended/angularfire/documentation.md

 <a href="#" ng-hide="auth.user" ng-click="auth.$login('persona')">Login</a>
 ```

-  * `tokenOrProvider`: If you're using Firebase Simple Login, simply pass in a
+  * `provider`: If you're using Firebase Simple Login, simply pass in a
 provider name, such as 'facebook' or 'persona'.
 If you're using Custom Login,
 pass in a valid JWT token.
   * `options`: This is useful for Simple Login only, where the provided options